Amit-G0101/Learning/README.md

 # Learning
 # this is a testing project

+@ new line is addded